 The arrow illustrates a movement from one frame to the next.

-So far, so good.
-But what if the player wants to be able to walk past the stairs?
+Now on to less obscure problems.
+What if the player wants to be able to walk past the stairs?
 So far, the player will always enter them once they touch one of its colliders.

 To solve this in iteration 3, let’s start by defining a different collider (called “entry range”) around the start of the stairs.
 Only when pressing up (at the bottom) or down (at the top) will the player start walking up or down the stairs.
 Moving left and right makes them walk past the entry points, and they continue with their regular horizontal movement.